IRS Form 8959 Instructions

 Video walkthrough

-Watch this instructional video for detailed guidance on completing Form 8959.
+Watch this instructional video for additional information and detail on completing IRS Form 8959.

 Frequently asked questions